psycopg/psycopg/docs/api/pool.rst

                     `~psycopg3.Connection.connect()` for details.
    :type conninfo: `!str`

-   :param minconn: The minimum number of connection the pool will hold.
+   :param min_size: The minimum number of connection the pool will hold.
 The
-                   pool will actively try to create new connections if some are lost (closed, broken) and will try to never go below *minconn*.
+                   pool will actively try to create new connections if some are lost (closed, broken) and will try to never go below *min_size*.
 Default: 4
-   :type minconn: `!int`
+   :type min_size: `!int`

-   :param maxconn: The maximum number of connections the pool will hold.
+   :param max_size: The maximum number of connections the pool will hold.
 If
-                   `!None`, or equal to *minconn*, the pool will not grow or shrink.
-If larger than *minconn* the pool can grow if more than *minconn* connections are requested at the same time and will shrink back after the extra connections have been unused for more than *max_idle* seconds.
+                   `!None`, or equal to *min_size*, the pool will not grow or shrink.
+If larger than *min_size* the pool can grow if more than *min_size* connections are requested at the same time and will shrink back after the extra connections have been unused for more than *max_idle* seconds.
 Default: `!None`.
-   :type maxconn: `Optional[int]`
+   :type max_size: `Optional[int]`

    :param kwargs: Extra arguments to pass to `!connect()`.
 Note that this is
                   *one dict argument* of the pool constructor, which is